twobit-five/beacon-tracker/README.md

 Initial scan determins the average advertisment interval and then tracks a specificed device to determine how long it was active for.
 Developed to track the battery life of esp32 ble devices

 ## Global Variables
+The global variables should be adjusted to fit your scanning needs.

 ### TARGET_DEVICE_NAME
 The scans will be filtered from the list of device names.
 No other device statistics will be tracked.